 Our researchers have spent the last few months testing all the top background checking sites so you don’t have to.
 They have put all the biggest sites through their paces with a special focus on how good they are at returning accurate criminal information, including details about dismissed cases.

 As a result of this project, we are now able to confidently recommend the best background checking sites to use to check your own records for dismissed case information.
-Our top three sites for the job are:
+Our top two sites for the job are: